jailbirt/theeye-docs/usertypes.md

 ![](images/user_members.jpg)

-When you invite a new user, you will be prompted to select the user's credential type(admin/user/viewer/manager).
-You can always change the user's credential type at any time.
+When you invite a new user, you will be prompted to select the user's role (admin/user/viewer/manager).
+The role can be changed at any time by a user manager.
 The user account must be activated by the activation link sent by email.